 3 Of course, in a class divided society other apocalyptic visions are possible.
-It may be that only the working class (especially the unskilled and the low-paid like the riffs and raffs in Kurt Vonnegut's Player Piano) will be exposed to the environmental dangers while the rich remain indoors.
+It may be that only the working class (especially the unskilled and the low-paid like the riffs and raffs in

 In this paper we argue that there is a secular-declining tendency for the resources available to ameliorate or check environmental deterioration.
 These resources must ordinarily come from the discretionary spending capacity each economy generates, the spending capacity that represents the difference between national income and the essential consumption requirements of its population.
 This discretionary spending capacity, which we call the surplus, tends to diminish over time because the growth of population and production raises disproportionately the costs of congestion, pollution and production even as essential consumption standards are adjusted upward to reflect rising consumption norms.